Steven7926/OnlySocks/README.md

 # OnlySocks
-## the revolutionary social media app where you can only post about socks.
+The revolutionary social media app where you can only post about socks.